7 Tips to Keep Track of Bills and Payments

 How do I organize my bills on my calendar?

 Organize your bills on your calendar by creating reminders for each on the due date.
-You can use a calendar app like Google or Apple Calendar to schedule these reminders.
+Use a calendar app like Apple or Google Calendar to schedule these reminders.
 You can also color-code your bills to make them easily identifiable and distinguishable from other events on your calendar.
 Additionally, you can set up recurring reminders for bills on the same day each month, such as rent or mortgage payments.

 Found this helpful?